isomerpages/govtech-corp/media/technews/_posts/2023-09-07-post-Top 5 scams in Singapore and how to protect yourself from them.md

 digital, creating more opportunities for scammers to strike.</p>
 <p>That is why it’s imperative we do our part as individuals to educate ourselves,
 watch out for one another, and report suspicious activity.</p>
-<h3>Remember, If something even feels a whiff strange, don’t proceed.
-If it’s too good to be true, it probably isn’t.</h3>
+<p>Remember, If something even feels a whiff strange, don’t proceed.
+If it’s
+too good to be true, it probably isn’t.</p>
 <p></p>